Rated Excellent on Trustpilot

 - What's your budget?

-Wedding Cake Size Guide by Shape:
+Wedding Cake Size Guide by Shape

-It’s easy to get caught up in the number of guests you are having.
-However, it isn’t quite as simple as asking “what size of wedding cake do I need for 100 guests”.
+It's easy to get caught up in the number of guests you are having.
+However, it isn't quite as simple as asking "what size of wedding cake do I need for 100 guests?".
 It all comes down to the shape!

 Please note, if you are having a cake artist make your cake, this is an important discussion to have with them - they may use their own sizing guides based on the size of their tiers.